dotnet/csharplang/proposals/improved-interpolated-strings.md

     1. Member lookup on `T` with the name `AppendLiteral` is performed.
 The resulting method group is called `Ml`.
     2. The argument list `Al` is constructed with one value parameter of type `string`.
     3. Traditional method invocation resolution is performed with method group `Ml` and argument list `Al`.
-        * If a single-best method is not found, or final validation produced errors, and error is reported.
+        * If a single-best method `Fi` is found and no errors were found in final validation, the result of lookup is `Fi`.
-        * If a single-best method `Fi` is found, the result of lookup is `Fi`.
+        * Otherwise, an error is reported.
 2. For every _interpolation_ `ix` component of `i`:
     1. Member lookup on `T` with the name `AppendFormatted` is performed.
 The resulting method group is called `Mf`.
     2. The argument list `Af` is constructed: